jaejunh/clj-esptool/README.md

 lein-x market-data.clj "(mytest)"
 ```

-First argument of lein-x is script name to load, and the second argument is optional
+First argument of lein-x is script filename to load, and the second argument is optional
 in-line clojure code. (in our case, the test function name to be executed)